muhraedi/tokopedia-play-clone/README.md

 ## Demo

-Check out the live demo of Tokopedia Play Clone that: [https://recipe-box-demo.com](https://recipe-box-demo.com)
+Check out the live demo of Tokopedia Play Clone that: [https://tokopedia-play-clone-sigma.vercel.app/](https://tokopedia-play-clone-sigma.vercel.app/)

 ## Features

-- **Home Page:** Users can explore videos and products.
-  - **Video List:** Displays a list of videos with thumbnails from YouTube.
-  - **Video Detail Page:** Users can click on videos to view details, associated products, and comments.
-  - **Associated Products:** Explore related products for each video.
-  - **Embedded YouTube:** Watch videos within the app.
-  - **Commenting:** Engage with other users through comments.
-  - **Submit Comment Form:** Submit comments with name and comment content.

-## Pages

 ### Home Page
   - Displays video thumbnails and associated products.
   - Allows users to click on videos to navigate to the Video Detail Page.

 ### Video Detail Page
   - Displays video details including title and views.
   - Embeds the YouTube video.
   - Shows associated products for the video.
   - Displays a list of comments and allows users to submit new comments.

-- Video Detail Page
-  - Associated Products: Explore related products.
-  - Video Details: Access title, views, and upload date.
-  - Like Videos: Show appreciation by liking videos.
-  - Commenting: Engage with others through comments.
-  - Realtime Comments: Dynamic discussions with real-time updates.

 ## Technologies Used